 In 1982, technology visionary James Martin published a book called Application Development Without Programmers.
 At the time, the future seemed inevitable.

 “The number of programmers available per computer is shrinking so fast that most computers in the future must be put to work at least in part without programmers,” he wrote.

 The idea would catch on.
 If you worked in IT in the 1980s or 1990s, chances are someone pitched you a solution that promised to offload much of the demand for new applications to the users themselves.
 These technologies included so-called fourth-generation programming languages (4GL), computer-assisted software engineering (CASE) tools, and early rapid application development (RAD) tools.

 It wasn’t that the idea was wrong.
-It’s that the timing was off.
-Isn’t that always the way?
+It’s that the timing was off, and the technology wasn't ready.
+But now it is.

 Enter the modern era.
 Forrester Research expects the market for low-code and no-code development platforms to grow from $3.8 billion in 2017 to $21.2 billion in 2022.* Forrester characterizes low-code platforms as those “products and/or cloud services for application development that employ visual, declarative techniques instead of programming."

 So what’s changed?
 Why would these new platforms succeed where others have failed?

 The answer is in the platform.
 Rather than offering an interface that simply obscures the actual code generating an application, the new generation of low-code platforms are self-contained (yet extensible) platforms that enable people to build within an environment that’s already hospitable to all the unseen components of the application.
 In fact, most modern low-code platforms are delivered via the web, meaning users don’t have to worry about any updates at all.